ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-preliminaries.md

 $r(i) = 5r(i-1) \;\mathrm{mod}\; 13 \quad = \quad ..., 1, 5, 12, 8, 1, ...$

 In the case of $b=5$, the generator goes through only a short sequence before repeating, with the series depending on the seed value chosen.
 Clearly, a $b$ value of 5 is far inferior to $b$ values of 6 or 7 in this example.
 :::

-If you would like to write a simple LCM random number generator of your own, an effective one can be made with the following formula.
+If you would like to write a simple LCM random number generator of your own, an effective one can be made with the following formula:

 $$
 r(i) = 16807 r(i-1) \;\mathrm{mod}\; 2^{31} - 1.
 $$

 ::: note
-Another approach is based on
-using a computer chip that generates random numbers resulting from "thermal noise" in the system.
+Another approach is based on using a computer chip that generates random numbers resulting from "thermal noise" in the system.
 Time will tell if this approach replaces deterministic approaches.
 :::